 - But remember the former days, in which you endured the sufferings of a great conflict after having been enlightened,

 - being truly made a spectacle in this by both slanders and tribulations.
-But in this, you became comrades with the other men who are treated this way,
+But in this, you became comrades with the other men being treated this way,

-- for you both sympathized with the prisoners and welcomed the plundering of what you possessed with joy, knowing yourselves to have a better possession, and a lasting one.
+- for you both sympathized with the prisoners and welcomed the plundering of the things you possessed with joy, knowing yourselves to have a better possession and a lasting one.

 - Therefore you shouldn’t cast aside your boldness, which has a great reward.